mayras22/mayras22/README.md

 ## Hi there 👋 I'm Mayra!

-## Hello World, I'm a recent Electrical and Computer Engineering Master's graduate from Boston University! 🎓<br><br>- 🎓 Equipped with a rich blend of coursework in **Embedded Systems, FPGA, Digital Signal Processing, and Photonics**.<br>- 🔧 Passionate about hardware design.<br>- 💡 Recently Developed a Hardware password management system and replicated the Enigma machine on FPGA.<br>- 🌟 Passionate about innovation and eager to contribute to cutting-edge technology projects.<br><br> Excited to collaborate and make an impact in the tech world!
+### Hello World, I'm a recent Electrical and Computer Engineering Master's graduate from Boston University! <br><br>- 🎓 Equipped with a rich blend of coursework in **Embedded Systems, FPGA, Digital Signal Processing, and Photonics**.<br>- 🔧 Passionate about hardware design.<br>- 💡 Recently Developed and finished a project on a Hardware password management system.<br>- 🌟 Passionate about innovation and eager to contribute to cutting-edge technology projects.<br>
 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/mayra-teixeira-b9a324179/)